- Venue and Map

-- Our panel on maximizing the value generated from data will include Martyn Jones, Revenue Assurance & Business Intelligence Manager at Virgin Mobile MEA.
+- How to maximize the value generated from data will be the topic of conversation with Martyn Jones, Revenue Assurance & Business Intelligence Manager at Virgin Mobile MEA.

 - Mustafa Abdelmalik, Director of Strategy and Digital Transformation at Expresso Telecom Group, will share insights based on his company’s transformation journey and the risks that surround significant change.

 - Ashwin Menon of Subex is always a popular speaker at RAG events and he will join us in Dubai to discuss the ways business assurance professionals can deliver the maximum returns from 5G.

 - Bareah Al Shanqiti will draw upon her experience of creating and leading revenue assurance teams in different companies and countries to explore the challenges involved in explaining the importance of RA to the rest of the business.
 Bareah is currently the Revenue Assurance Senior Director at Saudi Arabia’s Integrated Telecom Company (ITC), a multiplay operator that uses the brand name of Salam.

 - Daniel Udochi, who was formerly responsible for ethics, risk and compliance at a series of MTN operating companies, will join the expert panel on how to set the right priorities for enterprise risk management.